 \section{Abstract}

-Dynamic treatment rules or policies are a sequence of decision functions over multiple stages that are tailored to individual features.
-One important class of treatment policies for practice, namely multi-stage stationary treatment policies, prescribe treatment assignment probabilities using the same decision function over stages, where the decision is based on the same set of features consisting of both baseline variables (e.g., demographics) and time-evolving variables (e.g., routinely collected disease biomarkers).
-Although there has been extensive literature to construct valid inference for the value function associated with the dynamic treatment policies, little work has been done for the policies themselves, especially in the presence of high dimensional feature variables.
-We aim to fill in the gap in this work.
-Specifically, we first estimate the multistage stationary treatment policy based on an augmented inverse probability weighted estimator for the value function to increase the asymptotic efficiency, and further apply a penalty to select important feature variables.
-We then construct one-step improvement of the policy parameter estimators.
+Dynamic treatment regimes or policies are a sequence of decision functions over multiple stages that are tailored to individual features.
+One important class of treatment policies in practice, namely multi-stage stationary treatment policies, prescribes treatment assignment probabilities using the same decision function across stages, where the decision is based on the same set of features consisting of time-evolving variables (e.g., routinely collected disease biomarkers).
+Although there has been extensive literature on constructing valid inference for the value function associated with dynamic treatment policies, little work has focused on the policies themselves, especially in the presence of high-dimensional feature variables.
+We aim to fill the gap in this work.
+Specifically, we first estimate the multi-stage stationary treatment policy using an augmented inverse probability weighted estimator for the value function to increase asymptotic efficiency, and further apply a penalty to select important feature variables.
+We then construct one-step improvements of the policy parameter estimators for valid inference.
 Theoretically, we show that the improved estimators are asymptotically normal, even if nuisance parameters are estimated at a slow convergence rate and the dimension of the feature variables increases with the sample size.
-Our numerical studies demonstrate that the proposed method has satisfactory performance in small samples, and that the performance can be improved with a choice of the augmentation term that approximates the rewards or minimizes the variance of the value function.
+Our numerical studies demonstrate that the proposed method estimates a sparse policy with a near-optimal value function and conducts valid inference for the policy parameters.